patternfly/patternfly-react/packages/react-charts/src/components/ChartBullet/examples/ChartBullet.md

 ### Primary measure outside range

-This is a gold bullet chart with primary measure greater than max range.
+This is a yellow bullet chart with primary measure greater than max range.

 ```js
 import React from 'react';